ho-nl-fork/magento1-ET_CurrencyManager/readme.txt

 Support link: http://support.etwebsolutions.com/projects/et-currency-manager/roadmap

 == Short Description
-Currency Manager lets shop owner manage price display in an easy and convenient way: show custom currency symbol, change its position, change number of decimals and etc.
+Currency Manager lets the shop owner to manage the price display in an easy and convenient way: show custom currency symbols, change its position, change the number of decimals and etc.

 == Version Compatibility
 Magento CE: